iambaljeet/TwitterCompose/README.md

 ## Demo
 ![](https://github.com/iambaljeet/TwitterCompose/blob/master/art/demo.webp)

-**TwitterCompose** is an Android applciation 📱 for showcasing Jetpack Compose for building declarative UI in Android.
+**TwitterCompose** is an Android application 📱 for showcasing Jetpack Compose for building declarative UI in Android.

 ## About
 .
 This is a demo application for showcasing Twitter UI using Rows, Columns, Lists etc.
 - Clean and Simple Material UI.
 - It supports dark theme too 🌗.

-*API used in this demo [API](https://covid19.mathdro.id/api)*.

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.